Santa Rosa Catholic School

 Sta.
-Rosa Catholic School (SRCS) is a school located in Pasig, Philippines.
+Rosa Catholic School (SRCS) is a private Catholic school located in Pasig, Philippines.

 History

 The school originated as the "Sta.
 Rosa de Lima Learning Center", founded in 1981-1982 by Monsignor Danilo J. Pascual, then Parish Priest of Sta.
 Rosa de Lima Parish and began in the converted church basement of Sta.
 Rosa de Lima Parish.
 The preschool was blessed on June 21, 1981 with Mr. and Mrs. Virgilio Melendres as its main sponsors, and St. Paul College, Pasig donating the furniture.